alessandrocandolini/cv-public/README.md

 # Personal CV in LaTeX

-It requires `xelatex` or `lualatex` because the underlying document class uses `fontspec` package.
+Currently, it requires `xelatex` or `lualatex` because the underlying document class uses `fontspec` package.
 Fonts are in the `font` folder in the repo, to improve portability.

 ## Todos